dominiqueguillot/637book/_sources/Content/5-Linear-regression.md

 (sec-finding-optimal-coefficients)=
 ### Finding the optimal coefficients

-There are different approach to solve the optimization problem {eq}`E-lin-reg-optim`.
+There are different approachs to solve the optimization problem {eq}`E-lin-reg-optim`.

-Recall that when a smooth functions of several variables reaches a local minimum at an interior point of its domain, its gradient has to be the zero vector.
+Recall that when a smooth function of several variables reaches a local minimum at an interior point of its domain, its gradient has to be the zero vector.
 We will therefore compute the gradient of the above loss function and set it to zero to find candidates for the minimum.

-To simplify notation, let $y$ be the vector contains all the outputs of the regression, and let $X$ be the matrix with rows $\mathbf{x_1}^T, \mathbf{x_2}^T, \dots, \mathbf{x_n}^T$:
+To simplify notation, let $y$ be the vector containing all the outputs of the regression, and let $X$ be the matrix with rows $\mathbf{x_1}^T, \mathbf{x_2}^T, \dots, \mathbf{x_n}^T$:

 $$
 y = (y_1, y_2, \dots, y_n)^T \qquad X = \begin{pmatrix}